kubevirt/user-guide/live-migration.md

 $ kubectl create -f migration.yaml
 ```

-Until deleted by a user or the garbage collector, a Migration will stay in the
+> **Note:** Until deleted by a user or the garbage collector, a Migration will stay in the
-cluster.
+> cluster.
 To post a migration with the same name again, either delete the
-succeeded or failed Migration or make use of the `generateName` feature from
+> succeeded or failed Migration or make use of the `generateName` feature from
-Kubernetes.
+> Kubernetes.

 ### Querying the live migration status